popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

 * Yes, in many cases.
 * KGs can easily model complex relationships.
-  * if the entities are similar in some aspects but very different in others.
 * Tables have to be designed *a priori*, extension is difficult.
 * KGs can *reveal* existing but hidden information by connecting records (rows) in tables.